State controller launches 'Transparent Idaho' website upgrade

-POCATELLO — State Controller Brandon Woolf believes an upgrade to his website that went live Tuesday effectively creates 1.7 million auditors for the state.
+POCATELLO — Idaho state Controller Brandon Woolf believes an upgrade to his website that went live Tuesday effectively creates 1.7 million auditors for the state.

 Woolf launched "Transparent Idaho," transparent.idaho.gov, in 2012 to provide a portal for the public to check on government spending and salaries.
 The new update expands the information accessible through the site to include expenditures down to individual contracts with specific vendors.